All On Four: An Overview

 Is All-on-4 implants painful?

-After All-On-Four Implants are placed, patients will feel sore for a few days, but it is not unbearable.
+After we place All-On-Four Implants, patients will feel sore for a few days, but it is not unbearable.
 Most patients can return to work or daily life 1-2 days after the procedure.

 Schedule A Dental Exam & Consultation